 The ICF, the parent company of the ICF Group, is a public company subject to private sector law wholly owned by the Catalan Regional Government, the Generalitat de Catalunya.
-In accordance with its specific legal status, since the entity is not a capital company, it does not have a General Meeting stricto sensu.
+In accordance with its specific legal status, since the entity is not a capital company, it does not have a General Meeting in the strict sense of the term.
 The Generalitat is the sole holder of its share capital and acts in a manner similar to a General Meeting.

-The Institute's highest decision-making body is the Supervisory Board, which can be likened to a board of directors.
+The Entity's highest decision-making body is the Supervisory Board, which can be likened to a board of directors.